aHalliday13/Edgar-Pro/README.md

 Any development chalenges experienced will go here

 # Auton Routine
--Drive forward to first neutral with claw open
+- Drive forward to first neutral with claw open
--Grab and lift mogo
+- Grab and lift mogo
--Reverse and turn so back faces aliance goal
+- Reverse and turn so back faces aliance goal
--Grab mogo with rear lift
+- Grab mogo with rear lift
--Place preload in rear mogo
+- Place preload in rear mogo
--Drop both mogos
+- Drop both mogos